- Rhinoplasty Recovery Photos Day by Day

 Rhinoplasty Day 1-2

 A day after rhinoplasty, swelling and bruises are more noticeable.
 In general, bruising is rather common after a rhinoplasty.
-The nose is often covered with a cast, which will stay in place as you recover until it is taken off.
+The nose is often covered with a cast, which will stay in place as you recover until it is removed.

 Rhinoplasty Day 3-4